orchest/orchest/.github/pull_request_template.md

 ## Checklist

+- [ ] I have manually tested my changes and I am happy with the result.
 - [ ] The documentation reflects the changes.
 - [ ] The PR branch is set up to merge into `dev` instead of `master`.
 - [ ] I haven't introduced breaking changes that would disrupt existing jobs, i.e. backwards compatibility is maintained.